-- One pivotal trial is required to support a New Drug Application, NDA, filing; - The Phase 2b trial will be considered supportive to the Phase 3 pivotal trial; - Reduction in the incidence of SOM through the radiotherapy treatment period should be the primary endpoint of the Phase 3 registrational trial; and - All available tumor outcome data at the time of the NDA submission, including survival data, should be included in the NDA submission.
+- One pivotal trial is required to support an NDA filing; - The Phase 2b trial will be considered supportive to the Phase 3 pivotal trial; - Reduction in the incidence of SOM through the radiotherapy treatment period should be the primary endpoint of the Phase 3 registrational trial; and - All available tumor outcome data at the time of the NDA submission, including survival data, should be included in the NDA submission.

-In October 2018, we initiated a randomized, double-blinded, multicenter, placebo-controlled Phase 3 trial of avasopasem in patients with locally advanced HNC receiving radiotherapy, which we refer to as the Reduction in Oral Mucositis with Avasopasem Manganese trial, or ROMAN trial.
-We plan to enroll approximately 450 patients in a 3:2 randomization favoring the avasopasem 90 mg treatment arm.
-Like our Phase 1b/2a and Phase 2b trials, the eligible population is patients with locally advanced, squamous cell HNC who are eligible for seven weeks of standard-of-care radiotherapy.
+In December 2021, we announced positive corrected topline efficacy results from the ROMAN trial.
+We had previously announced topline results from the ROMAN trial in October 2021.
+Upon further analysis following the October topline data announcement, an error by the contract research organization was identified in the statistical program.
+Correction of this error resulted in improved p-values for the primary and secondary endpoints.
+The trial was a randomized, double-blinded, multicenter, placebo-controlled trial assessing the effects of avasopasem on the incidence, duration and severity of SOM.
+455 patients were enrolled in the trial and randomized 3:2 in favor of the avasopasem 90 mg treatment arm.
+Like our Phase 1b/2a and Phase 2b trials, the eligible population was patients with locally advanced, squamous cell HNC who were eligible for seven weeks of standard-of-care radiotherapy.

-ROMAN Trial Design (n≈450 patients)
+ROMAN Trial Design (n=455 patients)

-The primary endpoint of the ROMAN trial is the reduction in the incidence of SOM through the radiotherapy period for patients being treated with 90 mg of avasopasem as compared to placebo received as a 60-minute intravenous infusion less than 60 minutes before radiation, Monday to Friday, for seven weeks.
-All patients will be assessed twice weekly for OM by trained evaluators during the course of their radiotherapy treatment.
+The primary endpoint of the ROMAN trial was the reduction in the incidence of SOM through the radiotherapy period for patients being treated with 90 mg of avasopasem as compared to placebo received as a 60-minute intravenous infusion less than 60 minutes before radiation, Monday to Friday, for seven weeks.
+All patients were assessed twice weekly for OM by trained evaluators during the course of their radiotherapy treatment.

-Additional endpoints include, among others, reduction in the severity of SOM and reduction in the number of days of SOM experienced by all patients, as well as the effect of treatment on tumor outcomes measured by overall survival, or OS, progression-free survival, or PFS, locoregional control, or LRC, and distant metastasis-free, or DM-free, rates.
-For these purposes, we define the severity of SOM as the incidence of Grade 4 OM.
-Adverse events will be monitored during the trial period.
+Additional endpoints included, among others, reduction in the number of days of SOM experienced by all patients and reduction in the severity of SOM, as well as the effect of treatment on tumor outcomes measured by overall survival, or OS, progression-free survival, or PFS, locoregional control, or LRC, and distant metastasis-free, or DMF, rates.
+Adverse events were monitored during the trial period.
+One-year tumor outcomes and two-year survival rates will be collected.